 Securities Lending: Definition, Risks and Considerations

 Securities lending involves loaning shares of stock, commodities, or other securities to other investors or firms.
 The borrower provides collateral, and a loan fee is charged.
-Securities lending facilitates short selling, provides liquidity to markets, and can generate additional interest income.
+Securities lending facilitates short selling, provides market liquidity, and can generate additional interest income.
 The process involves completing a securities lending agreement, and collateral requirements depend on the security’s volatility.
 Loan fees and interest rates vary based on the difficulty of borrowing the securities.
 Securities lending is important for short selling, hedging, arbitrage, and fails-driven borrowing.
 When securities are borrowed, all rights and dividends are transferred to the borrower.
 Short selling allows investors to profit from falling stock prices, but it comes with risks.

 What Is Securities Lending?